Although computers built into desks might not seem like a practical thing across the globe, the truth of the matter remains that it’s awesome.

 Although there are creative ways of designing the desk to only use one 8×4 wood sheet, we highly recommend that you avoid skimping on the design so that you can just meet that goal.
 For instance, if purchasing an extra MDF or plywood sheet when building the desk computer case will cost you an extra USD20- USD30, don’t use less material when designing your desk so that you can make such mere savings.
 You’re saving yourself a lot of money by building the PC desk yourself instead of purchasing a manufactured small computer desk case.

 Gathering your tools

 After acquiring all the necessary materials, you’ll need to gather all the necessary tools so that you can start working.
-Some of the tools that you’ll need to build the PC desk include; electric screwdriver, skill saw, safety goggles, wood glue, speed square/ framing square, tape measure and jigsaw.
+Some of the tools that you’ll need to build the PC desk include; electric screwdriver, skill saw, safety goggles, wood glue, speed square/ framing square, tape measure, and jigsaw.
 Other tools that will speed up the process of building the desk include; miter saw, clamps, electric sander, table saw, drill press and finish nailer.

 However, one can still be able to build the desk computer case without all the suggested tools stated above, although the process will take more time.
-Therefore, lack of all these tools does not mean that you cannot build a desk case yourself.
+Therefore, the lack of all these tools does not mean that you cannot build a desk case yourself.

 Checking an double checking the measurements

 Repeat this process for all the other desk sides, as you measure from 1 side edge for determining the width then mark it.
 This should be done for any cut you’ll be making, including the front and back panels.
-You can customize the desk inner height where you’ll install the PC components to your own preference, but you’ve to ensure that tallest build part will be accommodated by the desk.
+You can customize the desk inner height where you’ll install the PC components to your preference, but you’ve to ensure that the tallest build part will be accommodated by the desk.